Zibsun/leands/docs/hypotheses.md

 ## A Problem We Solve

-Data Scientist Joe embarked on a new model a week ago.
-He stays up late and looks swamped.
-Let’s assign him another task.
+Joe is a Data Scientist.
+He has been working on a new model for a few days already.
+Joe stays up late and looks swamped.
+Probably he needs a task to be assigned, doesn't he?

-Let's see how a perfect assignment for a Data Scientist should look.
+![Chat](_images/hypothesis-chat.png)

 Below are two tasks with the typical wording one might find in a task tracker:

-> Look into the dialog module of the chat-bot.
+?> Look into the dialog module of the chat-bot.

-> Debug kNN model.
+?> Debug kNN model.

-![Chat](_images/hypothesis-chat.png)

-## What’s wrong?
+What's wrong with the statements?

-* The assumption that the person in charge knows all the details.
+* The assumption that the responsible person knows all the details.
 * The statement doesn't convey the business value.
 * There are no criteria for success.
-* It’s unclear how to test it.
+* It's unclear how to test them.
-* It’s unclear how to evaluate it.
+* It's unclear how to evaluate them.
-* It's hard to say how urgent it is.
+* It's hard to say how urgent they are.
 * The description is not informative for the rest of the team.
 * The task is unclear for business and other stakeholders.